-Among the Bay Area’s many bookstores, Book Passage in Corte Madera has one of the most active schedules going of author events, readings, classes and other literary happenings.
-In fact, it’s not uncommon for more than one or two author talks or other events to take place there just about every day.
-And what's more, many of these events have a local connection.
+Among Bay Area bookstores, Book Passage in Corte Madera has one of the most active schedules going of author events, classes and other literary happenings.
+In fact, it’s not uncommon for more than one or two author talks to take place there just about every day.
 Looking at the week ahead, here are three events Patch.com readers won’t want to miss.

 MORE INFO: Unless otherwise noted, all events take place at Book Passage, 51 Tamal Vista Blvd., in Corte Madera.
 Call (415) 927-0960 or visit www.bookpassage.com for details.

-Thomas Gladysz is an arts journalist and a longtime bookseller.
+Thomas Gladysz is an author and arts journalist and a longtime bookseller.
 More at www.thomasgladysz.com